-The Chicago personal injury attorneys of Rosenfeld Injury Lawyers can help you recover fair compensation for your medical compensation, lost wages and out of pocket expenses if you were injured due to a defect in the circular saw you were using at the time of an accident.
+The Chicago personal injury attorneys of Rosenfeld Injury Lawyers LLC can help you recover fair compensation for your medical expenses, lost wages and out of pocket expenses if you were injured due to a defect in the circular saw you were using at the time of an accident.

-While the design of the saw may include these features, it is possible for them to fail during use, which could result in catastrophic injury or death.
+While the design of the saw may include these features, it is possible for them to fail during use, which could result in a severe injury or death.
 Some common defects we have noticed include the following.

 - Defective safety guard— the safety guard is designed to keep the saw from contacting the operator’s hand during use.
 If the guard fails and the operator’s hand slips, it can result in the loss of fingers or the victim’s hand.

 - Kickback dog failure— the kickback dog is meant to keep material that has been cut from being propelled back in the direction of the person using the saw.
-When the device fails, the objects being cut can become high speed projectiles and cause injuries to the face, head or brain.
+When the device fails, the objects being cut can become high-speed projectiles and cause injuries to the face, head, or brain.

 - Defective blade— if the saw blade does not perform its intended function, it can fracture and send debris flying into the operator’s face or body.
 Others in the area around the saw may also be injured by flying pieces of metal if they are in the path of the objects when the blade fails.

-Types of Injuries Experienced Due to Circular Saw Defects
+Types of Injuries Experienced Due to Circular Saw Defects across Illinois

 - Crushed limbs or digits— it is possible for the circular saw to crush the operator’s hand or fingers when it fails rather than removing the affected body parts.